 Planning lawyers advise on tactical approaches to avoid High Court challenges from third parties and on the best means of getting third parties on side.
 The strategic approach of a planning lawyer will include testing the supporting information with a planning application to ensure that it is robust and at the least legally compliant.
 If a planning application results in a refusal at first instance and a subsequent planning Inquiry or hearing, the initial documentation submitted is vital and must reflect the best case that is possible evidentially to support the appeal.
 A planning lawyer will have an eye on the third party who may be wishing to raise objections or even challenge the issue of a planning permission.
 The spectre of a High Court challenge will loom large.

-Engage in complex negotiations, often with the Local Planning Authority and sometimes with third parties or other statutory consultees who object or comment.
+A specialist planning solicitor will engage in complex negotiations, often with the Local Planning Authority and sometimes with third parties or other statutory consultees who object or comment.
 They offer high level strategic and practical advice throughout the matter, including:

 - managing the legal risk on planning applications – advising on procedures and ensuring compliance, reviewing and coordinating all application materials from all external sources and environmental impact assessments to ensure consistency;

 - advice on Section 106 Agreements, providing innovative solutions to practical and legal problems including ensuring the legality of contributions sought, affordable housing arrangements including mix and tenure, highway works on site and off site including section 278 Agreement requirements;